gbeal/CH-code-tests/MarsRover.Code/README.md

 ### Assumption

 * The rover cannot drive off the grid.
 The rover is smart enough to disregard commands that would send it off a cliff

+* The West and South bounds of the grid will always be 0,0